duncantl/NativeCodeAnalysis/Notes/README.md

-Excluding the 100 packages for which we got an error from rstatic (due to expressions of the form `foo::fun(call) = value`) we have 38,608 calls t native routines
+Excluding the 100 packages for which we got an error from rstatic (due to expressions of the form `foo::fun(call) = value`) we have 38,608 calls to native routines
 ```
 table(allCalls$callType)